 The L-STF, L-LTF, L-SIG, RL-SIG, HE-SIG-A, and HE-SIG-B fields are referred to as pre-HE modulated fields, while the HE-STF, HE-LTF and Data fields are referred to as the HE modulated fields.

 In the HE TB PPDU, the pre-HE modulated fields, which include L-STF, L-LTF, L-SIG, RL-SIG and HE-SIG-A fields, are sent only on the 20 MHz channels where the STA’s HE modulated fields are located.
-If the HE modulated fields are located in more than one 20 MHz channel, the pre-HE modulated fields are duplicated over the multiple 20 MHz channels, as shown in Figure 27-12 (#24237)(Number of 20 MHz channels occupied by the pre-HE modulated fields in an HE TB PPDU).
+If the HE modulated fields are located in more than one 20 MHz channel, the pre-HE modulated fields are duplicated over the multiple 20 MHz channels.Figure 27-12 shows how many 20 MHz channels need to be modulated for the pre-HE modulated fields for each RU size and location in an HE TB PPDU. (#24237)

 Change the caption of Figure 27-12 from

-Number of 20 MHz channels occupied by the pre-HE modulated fields in an HE TB PPDU
+To;

-To; (#24237)
+Figure 27-12— Number of 20 MHz channels that need to be modulated for occupied by the pre-HE modulated fields for each RU size and location in an HE TB PPDU (#24237)

 CID 24241